juxhouse/bela-resources/reference/Context-Path.md

 ## 1. Set the context.path Property

-Add a line to the [bela.properties](bela.properties.md) file of each BELA instance with a different context-path, for example:
+Add a line to the [bela.properties](bela.properties.md) file of each BELA instance with a different context path, for example:
 ```
 context.path=customers
 ```